fperez/fperez.org-src/research/index.rst

 2001, I have been actively involved in developing tools of this kind based on the Python_ programming language.
 I started the IPython_ project to build an interactive environment I could use for my everyday work, inspired by the tools I was accustomed to as a physicist, especially Mathematica and IDL.
-I'e also contributed in various forms to NumPy_, SciPy_, matplotlib_ and Mayavi_, all tools that combined give us today an amazing array of computational functionality based on the excellent qualities of Python as a programming
+I've also contributed in various forms to NumPy_, SciPy_, matplotlib_ and Mayavi_, all tools that combined give us today an amazing array of computational functionality based on the excellent qualities of Python as a programming